26+ Ways To Speed Up WordPress Websites in 2019

 The problem is that speeding up WordPress websites is not a simple matter of setting up a few options.
 Rather, it is a combination of various factors and options that come together in the form of a fast website.
 In this article, I will highlight 26 ways in which you could speed up a WordPress website.

 1. Use a Lightweight WordPress Theme

 Every WordPress website has a beginning.
 In my opinion, once you have decided upon the name of the website, the real starting point is the selection of the theme.

 The internet is overflowing with WordPress themes.
 In fact, the official WordPress Theme Repository has thousand of themes.
-In addition, dedicated theme websites such as ThemeForest add couple of thousands to the list of WordPress themes.
+In addition, dedicated theme websites such as ThemeForest add a couple of thousands to the list of WordPress themes.

 In this context, selecting the right lightweight theme is not easy.
-However, if you choosen theme could answer the following questions in affirmative, it is a very good fit for your website:
+However, if your chosen theme could answer the following questions in affirmative, it is a very good fit for your website: